 Thinking about getting a facelift, but worried about enduring a lengthy recovery, looking unnatural, or being that rare person who experiences complications?
 Then there’s the anxiety about being able to afford it.
 It’s one thing to get BOTOX® injections, but “going under the knife” is quite different.

-Believe me, patients from Douglasville to Canton share these concerns with our plastic surgeons at Plastic Surgery Center of the South all the time.
+Believe me, people considering facelift surgery who visit from Atlanta, GA, and other cities near Marietta share these concerns with our plastic surgeons at Plastic Surgery Center of the South all the time.
 Being nervous about having cosmetic surgery is normal, and it’s common to be hesitant about moving forward with a facelift.
 We want our patients to feel comfortable about their decisions, which is why our surgeons take the time to honestly and thoroughly describe the procedure and explain the various options available.
-For some, a mini facelift is a better fit; others benefit from a brow lift, or eyelid surgery.
+For some, a mini facelift is a better fit; others benefit from a brow lift or eyelid surgery.

 Here are some the most common concerns patients share with their surgeons during facelift consultations: